Overclock All (Some?) of the Things

-Enthusiasts know the headaches associated with overclocking all too well, like intense research, repetitive reboots and motherboard firmware adjustments, not to mention the possibility of a corrupted operating system.
+Enthusiasts know the headaches associated with CPU overclocking all too well, like intense research, repetitive reboots and motherboard firmware adjustments, not to mention the possibility of a corrupted operating system.
 Intel's new free Performance Optimizer (IPM) software tool, which is a needed feature to grapple with AMD's auto-overclocking Precision Boost Overdrive, aims to eliminate those frustrations, thus delivering the goodness of overclocking to the less-technically savvy.
 It aims to deliver one-click overclocking through a simple-to-use software utility that automatically tunes and overclocks your processor.

 The utility is now available to the public for free, so we put the Core i9-9900K to the test to see how Intel's tool compares to other overclocking options.
 We came away with surprisingly impressive results.